p0nce/life-idioms/articles/Brain Tools&#x3A; Associative Jumps.md

 _Question: What could be a rational explanation for this?_

-**Actually** this can be explained partly by placebo, but also by an increase in the associative engine in the brain due to intoxication.
+**Actually** this can be explained partly by placebo, but also by an increase in the associative engine in the brain due to the intoxication.

 1. "I'm hearing this frequency."
 2. **JUMP** "This organ should be vibrating, if there is such a frequency to be heard".